Chemist05/EyeOfSentinel2/README.md

 ## What it does

-Using the channels from the satellite image, the program calculates the *NDVI, NDWI, NDSI, NDBI and NDBSI of the satellite image.
+Using the channels from the satellite image, the program calculates the NDVI, NDWI, NDSI, NDBI[^1] and NDBSI of the satellite image.
 And creates plots from it.

-*
+[^1]:
 Normalized Difference Vegetation Index
 Normalized Difference Water Index
 Normalized Difference Snow Index